The Secret to Heating Old Churches

 Actually, more than one ceiling fan.
 Someone told the clergy that heat rises, which it doesn’t.
 Hot air rises.
 There’s a difference.
 Consider that beautiful cathedral in Liverpool, England.
 Up near those high windows, 97 feet above the floor, the air temperature is only 1-1/2 degrees cooler than it is four feet above the floor.
 Air won’t rise unless you heat it, and a floor radiant system doesn’t heat the air; it only heats the people.

-But the clergy didn’t know that during the late-‘70s, so lots of ceiling fans went into to those lofty buildings in an attempt to bring down the hot air.
-But when the clergy hit the switch, the fans began to take what was actually relatively cold air up near the ceiling and mix it into the relatively warm air that was down there with the people.
+But the clergy didn’t know that during the late-‘70s, so lots of ceiling fans went into those lofty buildings in an attempt to bring down the hot air.
+But when the clergy hit the ON switch, the fans began to take what was actually relatively cold air up near the ceiling and mix it into the relatively warm air that was down there with the people.
 That lowered the overall air temperature within the building, which caused the thermostat to keep the burner running.
 Naturally, the fuel bills increased.

 And since I learned about this, I’ve heard from contractors who have had the opportunity to replace boilers in old churches.
 These folks are professionals, so if it’s a steam system, they go around and measure all the radiators and check out the piping for the proper pick-up factor.
 That’s the only proper way to size a replacement steam boiler.
 If it’s a hot-water job, they do an accurate heat-loss calculation on the building.

 But then they call me because they learn that the boiler and radiation that have been in that old church for 100 years or so is too small to heat the building, even though it’s been heating the building for all that time.
-And to understand why this is, we have to hark back to Mr. Jones and other writers of heating text books back in 1890s when all of this was new.
+And to understand why this is, we have to hark back to Mr. Jones and other writers of heating textbooks back in the 1890s when all of this was new.
 Contractors in those days took the advice of the book writers and sized the heating system to be relatively low temperature, and smaller than the actual heat loss of the building.
 They wanted to heat people without creating convective drafts within the building.
 They deliberately undersized the boiler and radiators, which leaves the modern contractor with some sphincter-puckering decisions to make.

 But that’s the secret to heating old churches.